 Where is the Mexican food?!

-Hours: Monday to Saturday 11:00-20:00
+Hours: Monday to Saturday 11:30-19:30

 Billed as a hot sauce shop, it actually has all manner of spicy accessories.
 This is a great place for gifts with fiery merchandise like habanero seed packs and chili soda to set your taste buds ablaze.

 For the connoisseur, this is also a sauce paradise.
 BBQ sauces, dips, and seriously spicy hot sauce.
 They even have salsa verde!
 Shop around the small store and enjoy the many samplers.

 If you have a question, the friendly shopkeepers have clearly missed the rule that Berlin customer service is terrible.
 They are happy to chat in German and English about their favorite sauces, new arrivals and provide special ordering.
-We bought a... selection of hot sauces to raise the spice level in our household and a jar of pickled Nopales (cactus paddles) to up the authentic factor on our tacos.
+We bought a selection of hot sauces to raise the spice level in our household and a jar of pickled nopales (cactus paddles) to up the authentic factor on our tacos.

 Hours: Monday to Saturday 10:00-20:00

 With the word "España" in the title, we had a hunch this store might cater only to the Spanish crowd.
-However, our fears were proven wrong as we discovered Mexican treasures tucked into a crowded corner.
+However, our fears were proven wrong as we discovered Mexican treasures tucked into its crowded corner.

-Prices are reasonable and the helpful owner is happy to help you pick out the best Mexican candies, drinks and other goods from Latin America.
+Prices are reasonable and the helpful owner is happy to help you pick out the best Mexican candies, drinks, and other goods from Latin America.